automl/DEHB/README.md

 Multi-node parallelism is often contingent on the cluster setup to be deployed on.
 Dask provides useful frameworks to interface various cluster designs.
-As long as the `client` passed to DEHB during instantiation is of type `dask.distributed.Client`, DEHB can interact with this client and distribute its optimisation process in a parallel manner.
+As long as the `client` passed to DEHB during instantiation is of type `dask.distributed.Client`, DEHB can interact with this client and distribute its optimization process in a parallel manner.

 For instance, `Dask-CLI` can be used to create a `dask-scheduler` which can dump its connection details to a file on a cluster node accessible to all processes.
 Multiple `dask-worker` can then be